nikomatsakis/babysteps/babysteps/_posts/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 Here is an interesting thing!
 The `FnOnce` trait, implemented by all callable things, defines its associated type [`Output`](https://doc.rust-lang.org/std/ops/trait.FnOnce.html#associatedtype.Output) as `Sized`!
 We have to change this if we want to allow unsized return values.

 In theory, this could be a big backwards compatibility hazard.
-Code that writes `F::Output` can assume, based on the trait, that the return value is sized -- so if we remove that bound, the code will no longer builder!
+Code that writes `F::Output` can assume, based on the trait, that the return value is sized -- so if we remove that bound, the code will no longer build!

 Fortunately, I think this is ok.
 We've deliberately restricted the fn types so you can only use them with the `()` notation, e.g., `where F: FnOnce()` or `where F: FnOnce() -> ()`.
 Both of these forms expand to something which explicitly specifies `Output`, like `F: FnOnce<(), Output = ()>`.
 What this means is that even if you really generic code...